Njerep language: History of Njerep people

-Language affiliations
+Classification

 Njerep appears to be related to the extinct Kasabe, the extinct Yeni, and the endangered Twendi.
 Njerep appears to have been mutually intelligible with Kasabe, though not with Twendi.

 Njerep falls under the broad classification of one of the Mambiloid languages.
 Mambila, the largest language in the Mambiloid grouping, has approximately twenty different dialects, loosely divided into East Mambila and West Mambila dialect clusters.
 Linguistic analysis suggests that Njerep may fall under the East Mambila cluster.
 However, it remains contested whether or not Njerep and its related languages should comprise its own unique grouping.

-History of scholarship
+Recording

 Intense efforts to record and characterize Njerep began in 2000.
 However, by the year 2000, Njerep had already been in terminal decline for some time.
 Thus, knowledge of Njerep vocabularies and grammars remains quite fragmentary.
 Unfortunately, the lack of fluent speakers makes it unlikely that the incomplete record will ever be significantly amended.

-Word lists and grammar

 A comprehensive guide to Njerep vocabulary and grammar has been published and is freely available.